Home working is here to stay – how low-code can improve remote corporate security

 Company data breaches regularly make the headlines, putting customers at risk and incurring reputational damage.
-Over the last year, we have seen some of the highest-profile data breaches in history.
+Over the past year, we have seen some of the highest-profile data breaches in history.
 Whilst these targets are all large, established companies, it’s important to remember that data breaches can affect businesses of all sizes – whether they are large, medium or small.
-Many businesses, unaware that they could become a target, fail to plan for a potential data breach – and when they are attacked, the results can be catastrophic.
+Many businesses, unaware they could become a target, fail to plan for a potential data breach – and when they are attacked, the results can be catastrophic.
 Fines into the millions, bans on data processing, reputational damage and loss of customer confidence and trust are just a few of the potential consequences.

 With the majority of the global population having shifted to working from home over the last year, and businesses having rapidly transitioned to remote operations, cybercriminals have pivoted and exploited the COVID-19 pandemic to carry out highly advanced cyberattacks.
 In fact, according to a global survey released by VMware Carbon Black, 91% of enterprises reported an increase in cyberattacks with more employees working from home amid the coronavirus outbreak.
-This has led to increased pressure on IT Teams – both internal and external – to keep on top of latest technology developments and ensure that cybersecurity hygiene is as strong as possible.
+This has led to increased pressure on IT Teams – both internal and external – to keep on top of latest technology developments and ensure cybersecurity hygiene is as strong as possible.

 Shadow IT risk increases as remote working continues